phhu/aws-secrets-to-env/README.md

 This node.js script writes .env files or export commands to stdout based on values held in AWS Parameter Store and/or AWS Secrets Manager.
 Node applications can then be run using environment variables set by it, perhaps using package "dotenv" to retrieve from the .env file.

+* Specify ssmpath and/or secretid to retrieve from AWS Parameter Store and/or AWS Secrets Manager respectively.
+* You can specify --accessKeyId=[awsAccessKeyId] and --secretAccessKey=[awsSecretAccessKey]; otherwise default AWS auth is used.
+* For the Parameter Store, parameters are returned by path (e.g. parameters with names starting with an arbitrary path such as "/myapp/prodconfig")

 ## SAMPLE USAGE:

 ```sh